 How Opioids Can Negatively Affect Sleep

-The overall quality of sleep can be adversely affected by the use of opioids.
-A study conducted by Penn State University stated that patients reporting lower quality of sleep were associated with intense drug cravings.
+The overall quality of sleep can be adversely affected by opioids, such as Vicodin and oxycodone.
+A study conducted by Penn State University stated that patients reporting lower sleep quality were associated with intense drug cravings.
+The results of the study make it clear that a lack of sleep creates a risk factor in addiction recovery.

-Sleep issues could include restless sleep or waking frequently throughout the night.
+Sleep issues could include restless sleep, waking frequently throughout the night or sleep disorders.
 There are different levels of sleep, some mentioned below, that should be experienced each time a person goes through a sleep cycle.
-Drug use can interrupt or diminish these cycles.
-The amount of overall hours a person sleeps can be affected as well.
+Drug use can interrupt or diminish these cycles and impact a person’s quality of life.
+The number of overall hours a person sleeps can be affected as well.

 Disturbed REM Patterns

 Opioid use is known to disrupt and even block access to REM sleep.
-REM sleep, which stands for rapid eye movement, is one of the most important stages of sleep.
-According to Medical News Today, REM sleep accounts for between 20 percent and 25 percent of sleep each night for an adult.
+REM sleep, which stands for rapid eye movement, is one of the most important stages of sleep and occurs three to five times during the night.
+REM sleep accounts for between 20 percent and 25 percent of sleep each night for an adult.

 Adequate REM sleep is related to the ability to learn and retain memory.
-Disrupted REM sleep in those using opioids may produce negative consequences in these areas.
+Disrupted REM sleep in those using opioids may negatively affect these areas.
 Ironically, poor sleep patterns can ultimately increase the amount of pain an individual experiences.
 Thus, the cycle of increased pain and opioid use is perpetuated.

 Disrupted Non-REM Patterns